shayandaneshvar/Discrete-Mathematics-Final-Project/README.md

 S = Number of the place With aeroplanes in each Island <br>
 T = Number of the place which is Going to be Robbed<br>
 <br>
-next M Lines:
+Next M Lines:
 <br><br>
-U,V : two numbers in each line which indicates that place U is connected To place V .
+U,V : two numbers in each line which indicates that place U is connected To place V <br>
 .
 .
+.
 <br>
 ## Sample Input and Output
 <br><pre>
-Input:
+Inputs:
         2 1 2
         3 3 1 2
         1 2
         2 3
         3 1
         4 5 3 4
         1 2
         1 3
         2 3
         2 4
         3 4
 Output:
          4
         </pre>
 </div>

+## Collaborators
+<a href="https://github.com/soloraid">Hashem Pourallahverdi</a><br>
+<a href="https://github.com/shayandaneshvar">S.Shayan Daneshvar</a><br>